sibylle221/AWMAssignment1/README.md

 ssh keys working fine .

-Could not deploy due to an error, screenshot attached showing the issue.
+Project deployed and displays petrol stations in ireland, along with the street they're on and the city they're in.

-I also used the domain name propelhealth.online because since i was paying for the domain name, I was going to use it for my FYP :)
+I used the domain name propelhealth.online because since i was paying for the domain name, I was going to use it for my FYP :)